 A list of courses to be offered during the Fall Session (September to December) and Winter Session (January to April) can be found through the University of Alberta Bear Tracks system.
-For specific information on the department offerings please refer to our Graduate Course information to access the course timetable available.

 Information about courses offered during the Intersession (May to August) will be available on the U of A Bear Tracks system when the University of Alberta publishes its Spring/Summer Guide, normally by December.

 Students may undertake a supervised individual study course if permitted by their specialization program and only with prior departmental approval.
 Permission will not be granted if the proposed content is available through regular course offerings.